rudderlabs/rudderstack-docs/destinations/advertising/reddit-pixel.md

 **Where can I find the Reddit Pixel Advertiser ID?**

 To get your Reddit Pixel Advertiser ID, go to your Reddit Ads Manager account.
 Under **Reddit Pixel Setup**, select the Reddit **Pixel** button.
-Here, you can find the advertiser ID the in the `rdt('init', <advertiserID>)` line of the snippet code, as shown below.
+Here, you can find the advertiser ID in the `rdt('init', <advertiserID>)` line of the snippet code, as shown below.

 ![](../../.gitbook/assets/RedditPixel-2.png)